Rafels/Assignment-1/Assignment1_s929574.markdown

 using a function.***

-This exercise is quite a challenge because it uses mathematical consept which are difficult to understand and therefore difficult to implement in a code.
+This exercise is quite a challenge because it uses a mathematical concept which is difficult to understand and therefore difficult to implement in a code.

-In order to solve the problem, the program uses a function with a double for-loop that checks the current value with all of the previous values.
+To solve the problem, the program uses a function with a double for-loop that checks the current value with all the previous values.
 An if-statement then checks if the current value is dividable with the previous values, and adds the value together with "sum" and adds it to "sum".
 If the sum of all the values equals to the current iteration of the first for-loop, it prints out the iteration as a perfect number.
 The function then sets the sum to zero before starting to look for the next number.

 The main program is quite simple, as it only prompts the user to select the range.
-It also warns the user to avoid zero and values over 10k, as the program will use quite som time to find the larger numbers.
-As a precation i the function aborts if the range is out of bounds.
+It also warns the user to avoid zero and values over 10k, as the program will use quite some time to find the larger numbers.
+As a precaution the function aborts if the range is out of bounds.

 ### The Code
 ```c++